 Siri Remote or Apple TV Remote (3rd gen) | Apple TV 4K and Apple TV HD with tvOS 15.4 or later |

-Unpair Old Apple TV Remote
+Step 2.
+Unpair Your Old Apple TV Remote

 For the Apple Remotes, you need to press the MENU and the Left buttons on your Apple remote until there is an image that a remote with an icon above that looks like two nontouching ovals at an angle.